Reasons to choose Wilson Browne

 - Transparent Costs

 - Deferred Fee options in some cases

-In those cases it can often be possible to bring a claim under the Inheritance (Provision for Family and Dependants) Act 1975.
+…a claim may be made under the Inheritance (Provision for Family and Dependants) Act 1975.

 Who can claim?

 The Act does not allow everyone who thinks they should have been mentioned in a Will to bring a claim – only certain classes of dependants can claim which include:

 - Someone who has cohabited with the deceased for at least 2 years prior to death